Quinnipiac River Fund Supports Research, Cleanup, Community-Building

 Today, as an interim dean and a professor of biology and medical sciences, McGinnis leads the team, gathering data on the health of the waters and overseeing cleanup efforts.

-Read more in the New Haven Independent story, "Q River Rolls Along, As Does Its Cleanup." .
+Read more in the New Haven Independent story, "Q River Rolls Along, as Does Its Cleanup." .